mcnabbian/100-days-of-code/log.md

 **Today's Progress:** "Logistical" work today; setup remote repository, reset local repository, created README, configured PyCharm project path, laid out a general 'plan of attack' for this project, listed some possible questions for the prompt to include.
 View the repo [here](https://github.com/mcnabbian/automated_journal).

 **Thoughts**: A boring but important day today.
 Didn't have much time, already a quarter after 10pm, but I should be all ready to hack away at this in the future.
 It's weird, I almost always have anxiety before sitting down and coding, but once I do it, 5 minutes in, it's all good.
 I wonder if that ever goes away?

+### Day 8: March 12, 2020

+**Today's Progress:** Updated automated_journal main.py.
+Added try, except blocks.
+Added user input prompts for receiver and sender addresses.
+Successfully sends plaintext email.

+**Thought**: The email that sends is poorly formatted and isn't exactly custom.
+The person using this script would need to be able to have a baselevel of knowledge to open the script and customize the message.
+This is acceptable for now.
+I want to use the MIME generator from python's email library to send emails in either plain-text or HTML format.
+HTML emails are highly customizable.